1946 -

 Among numerous awards, Dallaire received the United Nations Association of Canada’s Pearson Peace Medal, the Vimy Award, the Arthur Kroeger College (Carleton University) Award for Ethics in Public Affairs, the United States Holocaust Memorial Museum Elie Wiesel Award, the Canadian Medical Association Medal of Honour, the Canadian Psychological Association Humanitarian Award and the Harvard University Humanist Award.

-LGen Dallaire’s most recent book, They Fight Like Soldiers, They Die Like Children: The Global Quest to Eradicate the Use of Child Soldiers introduces the Child Soldier phenomenon and solutions to eradicate this horrific abuse of children.
+His most recent book, They Fight Like Soldiers, They Die Like Children: The Global Quest to Eradicate the Use of Child Soldiers introduces the child soldier phenomenon and solutions to eradicate this horrific abuse of children.

 Citation on plaque: